stokedover9k/cmake-cute-eclipse-project/README.md

 Initialize the build system as an Eclipse project.
 - $ cmake -G"Eclipse CDT4 - Unix Makefiles" -D CMAKE_BUILD_TYPE=Debug ../src

-Import the project into Eclipse as "Existing Projects into Workspace".
+Import the project into Eclipse as "Existing Projects into Workspace" (use the 'build' directory as project root).